Skip to main content

 {HOST}: Permission denied (publickey).

-▶️ Check if the SSH key file exists and if access to the directory where the SSH key file is located is possible.
+▶️ Solution: Check if the SSH key file exists and verify if the directory where the key is stored is accessible.

 ls -al {SSH key file}